Leonard J. Arrington: Mounting resistance

 While many readers praised the division's publications, some members criticized the new histories.
-In a meeting with institute teachers, Ezra Taft Benson, then president of the Quorum of the Twelve Apostles, obliquely criticized some of the terms used in The Story of the Latter-day Saints, like "primitivist" and "communitarian".
+In a meeting with institute teachers, Ezra Taft Benson, then president of the Twelve, obliquely criticized some of the terms used in The Story of the Latter-day Saints, like "primitivist" and "communitarian".
 After the publication of Dean C. Jessee's Letters of Brigham Young to His Sons, apostle Boyd K. Packer wrote a letter to the First Presidency objecting to the inclusion of Young's tobacco use and the fact that his descendants were unhappy with the way Young's will was carried out.
 Packer preferred that a sanitized version be published and believed that the History Division's work ought to be sent through the Correlation Program.
-However, church president Spencer W. Kimball found The Story of the Latter-day Saints a "great work."
+However, church president Kimball found The Story of the Latter-day Saints a "great work".
 A University of Utah undergraduate wrote a research paper connecting the New Mormon History coming from the Church Division with secularism and the work of anti-Mormon historians Jerald and Sandra Tanner.
 The paper quoted interviews with Mormon historians that were very unlikely to have been real.
-A copy of the paper reached the Quorum of the Twelve via Mark E. Petersen, and as a result of the ensuing discussion, several LDS historians were barred from publishing in church sources.
+A copy of the paper reached the Twelve via Mark E. Petersen, and as a result of the ensuing discussion, several LDS historians were barred from publishing in church sources.
 Other critics were similarly non-confrontational, but had enough influence to constrain and redirect the historical department.

 G. Homer Durham, a member of the First Quorum of the Seventy, replaced Joseph Anderson as director of the Historical Department in 1977 and began restraining the History Division's activity.
 Durham required that all manuscripts go through him for approval before publication.
-He attempted to combine the Mormon History Trust Fund with the general department budget, but was prevented by Arrington.
+He attempted to combine the Mormon History Trust Fund with the general department budget but was prevented by Arrington.
 Durham also refrained from hiring new staff members to replace staff who had left.
 The multi-volume church history project was dropped, allowing the outside authors to seek publishers other than Deseret Book who would give them royalties and not be tempted to sanitize church history.
 Not all twelve authors completed their projects, but many books that started from the History Division project were later published through other publishers.